 Building my home arcade cabinet with the help of the products from Rec Room Masters made things pretty simple.
 I started by purchasing the X-Arcade Tankstick for authentic arcade controls.
 The controller I purchased was two player with a trackball.
 The arcade cabinet I went with is the Premium XL Xtension Arcade Cabinet For The X-Arcade Tankstick since it handled a 27 inch monitor and also had a slot for the X-Arcade Coin Door.
 From there I used the Dell Inspiron 3847 to run all the emulators and pulled it all together with the Maximus Arcade Frontend.
 Maximus Arcade isn’t the flashiest software but it’s relatively simple to use and has some great customization.
 After finding sources for box art and sample videos it all came together to make a great presentation.
 I worked with Game Room Graphics through Rec Room Masters to add the final graphic touches to the cabinet.
 With the amount of games that run on this home arcade system I often challenge people to try and find a game that’s not available!

-You can check out a Retro ARCADE feature I did on Golden Axe on my YouTube channel below.
-In the video you’ll see the Maximus Arcade software in use.
-Although I still use the Maximus Arcade software I have recently transitioned to using the Launchbox frontend software which is amazing!
-If you’re looking for an authentic arcade experience in the home, they is definitely the way to go!
+While the Maximus Arcade software is still usable (and I believe purchasable) I have recently transitioned to using the Launchbox frontend software!
+If you’re looking for an authentic arcade experience in the home, this is definitely the way to go!